nishkalavallabhi/TMLS2021-Tutorial/slides/TMLS2021Tutorial.md

     - Quality: Garbage in -> Garbage out.
 We can't take **anything** we can lay hands on.
 (Why?)

-    - Data without ethics and privacy concerns such as using data without consent, keeping personally identifiable information, racial/gender bias in training examples etc. (Why is this important?)
+    - Data without ethics and privacy concerns e.g., not doing things like keeping personally identifiable information, racial/gender bias in training examples etc. (Why is this important?)

-    - Variety: e.g., legal domain docs for legal use cases) (Why?)
+    - Variety: e.g., legal domain docs for legal use cases (Why?)

 Typical "no data to start with" scenarios